Tayrona National Natural Park

 The Tayrona National Natural Park (Parque Nacional Natural Tayrona) is a protected area in the Colombian northern Caribbean region and within the jurisdiction of the city of Santa Marta, 34 km from the city centre.
 The park presents a biodiversity endemic to the area of the Sierra Nevada de Santa Marta mountain range, featuring a variety of climates (mountain climate) and geography that ranges from arid sea level to 900 meters above sea level.
-The park covers approximately 30 km2 of maritime area in the Caribbean sea and approximately 150 km2 of land.
+The park covers approximately 30 km2 of maritime area in the Caribbean Sea and approximately 150 km2 of land.

-It was the second most visited national park in Colombia in 2019, with 458,755 visitors.
+It was the second most visited national park in Colombia in 2022, with 545,760 visitors.

 History

-The Tayrona National Park was created by the 191st Law of the Colombian.
-Institute for Agrarian Reform (INCORA), in order to guarantee the protection of the region and the preservation of the ecological environment.
+The Tayrona National Park was created by the 191st Law of the Colombian Institute for Agrarian Reform (INCORA), in order to guarantee the protection of the region and the preservation of the ecological environment.

 Geography

 The park has an area of 150 km2.
-It is located in the jurisdiction of the Santa Marta municipality, in the Department of Magdalena, alonged the north coast of Colombia which borders on the Caribbean Sea.
+It is located in the jurisdiction of the Santa Marta city, in the Department of Magdalena, along the north coast of Colombia which borders on the Caribbean Sea.

 Taganga is its most southern part; its western boundary goes toward the northeast following the coastline, including a kilometer of sea area, until the Piedras River.
 The boundary follows the left side of the river until the North Highway, and then toward the west, crossing the following places with clear demarcations in the terrain: